mohanvive/siddhi-guides/alerts-static-threshold/README.md

         curl -v -X POST -d '{ "event": { "apiName": "order-mgt-v1", "version": "1.0.0", "tier": "silver", "user":"mohan", "userEmail":"mohan@wso2.com"}}' "http://localhost:8006/apiRequestStream" -H "Content-Type:application/json"
     ````

-6. Since, we have started the docker in interactive mode you can see the output in the console as below.
+6. Since, you have started the docker in interactive mode you can see the output in the console as below.
 (If it is not started in the interactive mode then you can use `docker exec -it  <docker-container-id> sh` command,
 go in to the container and check the log file in `home/siddhi_user/siddhi-runner/wso2/runner/logs/carbon.log` file)